Kew tram depot

-Kew tram depot is located on the corner of Barkers Road and High Street, Kew, a suburb of Melbourne, Australia.
+Kew tram depot is a tram depot in Melbourne.
+It is located on the corner of Barkers Road and High Street, Kew, a suburb of Melbourne, Australia.
 Operated by Yarra Trams, it is one of eight tram depots on the Melbourne tram network.

 History

 Kew tram depot opened on 8 May 1915.
-When the Public Transport Corporation was privatised in August 1999, Kew depot passed to Yarra Trams.
+When the Public Transport Corporation was privatised in August 1999, Kew depot's operations were passed to Yarra Trams.

 Layout

 The main yard has 12 covered roads.
 There are two tracks for trams leaving or entering via Barkers Road, and a single track connecting to High Street.
+The depot has a tram shed, an inspector's cabin and an administration building, the latter designed by architect Leonard Flannagan.

 Rolling stock

-As at December 2019, the depot had an allocation of 62 trams: 26 A2 Class and 36 C Class.
+As at June 2025, the depot had an allocation of 58 trams: 22 A2 Class and 36 C Class.

 Routes

 The following routes are operated from Kew depot: